 The North Coast Birding Route stretch from Ballito to Mtunzini and comprises of a variety of habitats from coastal and wetland environments to forest, woodland and grassland.
 Above all it is the forest birding to be had here that is unmatched.

-Specials including African Black and Eurasian Oystercatchers, Western Osprey, Palm-nut Vultures, Blue-mantled Crested-Flycatcher, Terrestrial Brownbul, Yellow-bellied Greenbul, Eastern Nicator, Olive Woodpecker, Red-fronted Tinkerbird, Yellow-rumped Tinkerbird, African Emerald Cuckoo, African Crowned Eagle, African Harrier-Hawk, Swamp Nightjar, Green Twinspot, Yellow-throated Longclaw, Mangrove Kingfisher, Rufous-winged Cisticola, Redheaded Quelea, Common Quail, Woolly-necked Stork and White-fronted Bee-eater.
+Specials including Spotted Ground Thrush, African Black Oystercatcher, Crowned Eagle, Western Osprey, Palm-nut Vulture, Blue-mantled Crested Flycatcher, Terrestrial Brownbul, Yellow-bellied Greenbul, Eastern Nicator, Olive Woodpecker, Red-fronted Tinkerbird, Yellow-rumped Tinkerbird, African Emerald Cuckoo, African Cuckoo Hawk, Swamp Nightjar, Green Twinspot, Yellow-throated Longclaw, Mangrove Kingfisher, Eastern Bronze-naped Pigeon, Rufous-winged Cisticola, Red-headed Quelea, Black-rumped Buttonquail, Common Quail, Woolly-necked Stork, and White-fronted Bee-eater.

 Ndumo & Tembe - Maputaland